George Tyndall: Treatment of international students

-External investigation by MDReview demonstrate that Tyndall had a preference for Asian patients and international students.
+External investigation by MDReview demonstrates that Tyndall had a preference for East Asian patients and international students.

 Tyndall spoke during interviews of his particular interest in international students, especially those from China, saying he tried to empathize with the patients.
 There are accusations that Tyndall preferred international students because they were easier to victimize due to being unfamiliar with the culture, English language, and practice of American gynecology.

 Internal investigations by the University of Southern California

-Concerns with George Tyndall's conduct and behavior were primarily handled internally at the USC health centers by Larry Neinstein (then executive director), William Leavitt (Tyndall's supervisor), and the ESHC director of Quality and Safety.
-In June 2013, Neinstein contacted the USC Office of Equity and Diversity (OED) regarding student and staff complaints.
-OED representatives investigated through interviews with USC ESHC staff and one student who had voiced a complaint.
+Concerns with George Tyndall's conduct and behavior were primarily handled internally at the U.S.C. health centers by Larry Neinstein (then executive director), William Leavitt (Tyndall's supervisor), and the E.S.H.C. director of Quality and Safety.
+In June 2013, Neinstein contacted the U.S.C.
+Office of Equity and Diversity (O.E.D.) regarding student and staff complaints.
+O.E.D. representatives investigated through interviews with U.S.C.
+E.S.H.C. staff and one student who had voiced a complaint.
 Interviews of staff yielded similar comments of Tyndall making patients feel uncomfortable and multiple students refusing to see Tyndall again.
-The OED reported that there was insufficient evidence of USC policy violation and no justification for continuing investigation.
-On June 2, 2016, George Tyndall again was reported to the USC Office of Equity and Diversity.
-ESHC staff were interviewed and made the following reports.
+The O.E.D. reported that there was insufficient evidence of U.S.C. policy violation and no justification for continuing investigation.
+On June 2, 2016, George Tyndall again was reported to the U.S.C.
+Office of Equity and Diversity.
+E.S.H.C. staff were interviewed and made the following reports.